mailcow/mailcow-dockerized-docs/docs/i_u_m_install.md

 ```

 **4\.** Change configuration if you want or need to.

+Carefully review the `IPV4_NETWORK` variable as this is from a template and not specific to your system.
+Set this to something that is not used by an existing Docker network (`docker network ls`)

 ```
 nano mailcow.conf
 ```

 If you plan to use a reverse proxy, you can, for example, bind HTTPS to 127.0.0.1 on port 8443 and HTTP to 127.0.0.1 on port 8080.

 You may need to stop an existing pre-installed MTA which blocks port 25/tcp.
 See [this chapter](https://mailcow.github.io/mailcow-dockerized-docs/firststeps-local_mta/) to learn how to reconfigure Postfix to run besides mailcow after a successful installation.